 THE IGOBF: We have a suggestion to run a memorial night to remember those loved ones lost in the difficult times we have been through.

 RCE: November would be a good month to stage a memorial night at the various tracks.
 This proposal is something we will work on with track management.
 We will be announcing the dates for racing post-Christmas/New Year also.

 RCÉ: At present we do not have an update to report.

 The Department of Education has stated that they do not have an input into the textbooks that are

 We are waiting for the CEO of Folens to come back to us with a response.
 We are open to working with

 - Tracks update ie Clonmel, Lifford, Galway, and Waterford.

-RCÉ: Clonmel are back to one night’s racing.
+RCÉ: Clonmel is back to one night’s racing.